J4Numbers/Eyespy-Plugin-Development/README.txt

 Welcome to the EyeSpy plugin help.
 So follows the documentation and help information about this plugin

 1.0: Installation
 1.1: Plugin Installation

-HeroChat, found at [INSERT LINK HERE], is required as a prerequisite to load this plugin.
+HeroChat, found at http://dev.bukkit.org/server-mods/herochat/, is required as a prerequisite to load this plugin.
 To install HeroChat on your server, drag and drop the downloaded .jar file into your server plugins folder.

 To install the EyeSpy plugin itself, simply open up the plugins folder located within your server folder and drop the .jar file for EyeSpy inside.
 After this, run the server once (yes you will get a lot of errors, but that is normal) and stop it a moment later.